-A Court Appointed Los Angeles Court Receiver Is Here to Help
+A Court-Appointed San Bernardino Court Receiver Is Here to Help

 -

-A rents & profits, or real estate receivership can arise because of the enforcement of a deed of trust or mortgage and is based on state statute.
-As a result, a receiver can be appointed to protect, preserve and secure rents during the pendency of a non-judicial foreclosure in California or as applicable in additional states.
+A rents and profits receivership arises from the enforcement of a deed of trust or mortgage, based on California state statute.
+In San Bernardino, a receiver can be appointed to protect and secure rents during a non-judicial foreclosure or during litigation in other related scenarios.
+Learn more about how our real estate receivership services can help you.

 -